 “This was what I’d been hoping for,” says Mark Rothera, when contacted by a recruiter about the opportunity to be president and CEO at Orchard Therapeutics.
-Having spent 30-years in industry, Rothera, who will be featured in an upcoming issue of Life Science Leader, got his start in biopharma with GSK before migrating to Amylin Pharmaceuticals.
+Having spent 30-years in industry, Rothera, who is featured in the June issue of Life Science Leader, got his start in biopharma with GSK before migrating to Amylin Pharmaceuticals.
 He considers both jobs great experiences.
 But when he joined PathoGenesis in 1998, he gained an affinity for working in the rare disease space.
 His preference for working in rare diseases was solidified with subsequent stints at Chiron (through acquisition), Shire HGT, Aegerion Pharmaceuticals and PTC Therapeutics before landing the opportunity at Orchard.
 “Though I had worked for 20 years in the rare disease field, I had not heard of Orchard prior to being contacted,” he shares.

 Rothera says the majority of his career had been spent at U.S.-based biotechs, though working on an international/global level.
 He had been travelling and living away from his home in London for several years.
 Having four children, Rothera saw Orchard, which is London-based, not only as a means of being able to continue working in his preferred field, but a chance to also spend time with his now adult children who lived in the area.
 “I was relentless in pursuing this,” shares the executive, who began at Orchard Therapeutics in Sept.
 2017.
 “It’s like my dream job,” he states.